yaws-rs/io_uring-utils/io-uring-epoll/README.md

 ![meme what If I told you your epoll is in your io_uring](https://cdn.jsdelivr.net/gh/yaws-rs/io_uring-utils@main/io-uring-epoll/assets/meme_epoll_io_uring.jpg)

-When io_uring meets epoll it will save system calls for setting file handle readiness checks
+When io_uring meets epoll

+This will save system calls for setting file handle readiness checks especially in busy eventloops that have a lot of on/off readiness activity.

 Please note that epoll is different to reqular poll and is only available on Linux kernel